 So if you’re ready to give Smoked Beef Brisket a shot, here are a few tips for success:

 Tips for smoking a Beef Brisket in a Charcoal Smoker

 Get your charcoal going and set up your smoker.
 Use lump hardwood charcoal or good briquettes that haven’t been soaked in lighter fluid.
 That nasty stuff will flavour your meat.
 Make sure the coals are well on their way before adding the meat.
 Be patient.
 It could take up to 30 minutes to get a good charcoal fire going.

 Soak some wood chips and add them periodically during the first few hours on top of the hot coals to add smoke.
 You can buy all types of flavours of wood chips.
-We used hickory.
+We used hickory for this one.

 Put the foil wrapped meat back on the smoker for about 3 hours.
 Ish.
-Once the meat is around 200 degrees, it’s done.
-Take if off the smoker and allow it to rest about 1o minutes, then remove the foil and let it rest again about 15 minutes.
+Once the meat is between 195 and 205 degrees it’s done.
+Take if off the smoker and allow it to rest wrapped at least 15 minutes or up to 30, then remove the foil and let it rest again a few minutes before slicing.